 Tell us the greatest benefit of public speaking.

 For me, it is about self-discovery.
 Sure, it is a necessary skill in any field, but the way I look at it is different.
 Crafting stories forces you to explore yourself as a human being.
 Those who learn deeply about themselves are truly strong, authentic and humble.

-Ian Gassman is editorial assistant of the Toastmaster magazine.
+Ian Gassman is a former editorial assistant of the Toastmaster magazine.